Argentina–United States lemon dispute: Executive Order 12988

+Paperwork Reduction Act

+The information collection and recordkeeping requirements outlined in the proposed rule have been submitted for approval to the Office of Management and Budget (OMB).
+The public is invited to provide comments on the proposed information collection and recordkeeping requirements.
+These comments will help evaluate the necessity, accuracy, and burden of the proposed information collection, and seek to enhance its quality, utility, and clarity while minimizing the burden on respondents.

 Origins of dispute

 The U.S., along with Japan, filed their complaints over the import licensing system earlier in August (2012) and the European Union lodged a nearly identical case in May.
 Following others complaints, Mexico became the fourth country to challenge the Argentine policies.
 The four challengers assert the same basic allegation: That Argentina has used import licensing and registration requirements as an informal trade balancing program to favor domestic producers, withholding the licenses from importers unless they agree to certain export quotas.
 In March, 2012, 14 members of the WTO Council for Trade in Goods, including the U.S., EU and Mexico, said the regulations were creating long delays and resulting in huge costs for many of the companies doing business with Argentina.
 The countries said the policies were unbefitting a WTO nation, and urged Argentina to dismantle the licensing program.

 U.S. Trade Representative spokeswomen, Nkenge Harmon said, "We are concerned with a disturbing trend in which countries engaged in actions that are inconsistent with their WTO obligations retaliate with counter-complaints rather than fix the underlying problem raised in complaint”.